-- Promote quality first teaching and benefit all pupils, but especially those from disadvantaged backgrounds. - Are individually tailored to the strengths and needs of each pupil. - Are consistent (based on agreed core principles and components) but also flexible and responsive. - Are evidence-based. - Are focused on clear short-term goals providing opportunities for pupils to experience success. - Include regular, high-quality feedback from teaching staff. - Support pupil transition through the stages of education (e.g. from primary to secondary).
+- Promote quality first teaching and benefit all pupils, but especially those from disadvantaged backgrounds. - Are individually tailored to the strengths and needs of each pupil. - Are consistent but also flexible and responsive. - Are evidence-based. - Are focused on clear short-term goals providing opportunities for pupils to experience success. - Include regular, high-quality feedback from teaching staff. - Support pupil transition through the stages of education (e.g. from primary to secondary).